-How is the B0184 code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the B0184 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The sunload sensor is a 2-wire photo diode.
 The vehicle uses left and right sunload sensors.
 The two sensors are integrated into the sunload sensor assembly along with the ambient light sensor.
 Low reference and signal circuits enable the sensor to operate.
 As the sunload increases, the sensor signal decreases.
 The sensor operates within an intensity range between completely dark and bright.
 The sensor signal varies between 0-5 volts.
 The Heating, Ventilation, and Air Conditioning (HVAC) Control Module converts the signal to a range between 0-255 counts.
 The sunload sensor provides the HVAC control module a measurement of the amount of light shining on the vehicle.
 Bright or high intensity, light causes the vehicles inside temperature to increase.
 The HVAC system compensates for the increased temperature by diverting additional cool air into the vehicle.

 Need more information on how to fix the B0184 code?
 Get Access to Factory Service Manuals